-I am [insert title or description of position] with [insert company name] and was personally involved in the negotiations which led to the January 28, 2000 “Settlement Agreement to Implement Consistent Statewide Natural Gas Regulation” filed by the California Alliance for Competition.
-California in California and is actively pursuing development of new gas-fired electric generation in southern California[Company] is a [include a description of your company/client, such as gas marketer, gas supplier, shipper, storage operator, wholesale customer, retail end-use customers, regulatory representatives, or representative of utility employees].
-I support the Joint Motion For Approval of the Settlement Agreement.
+I am Gas Regulatory Manager with Calpine Corporation and was personally involved in the negotiations which led to the January 28, 2000 “Settlement Agreement to Implement Consistent Statewide Natural Gas Regulation” filed by the California Alliance for Competition.
+Calpine and its affiliates own and/or operate several gas-fired power plants that generate electricity in California.
+Calpine affiliates also own proprietary natural gas pipelines, gathering and gas production in California.
+Calpine has announced plans to construct, operate, and own significant amounts of new gas-fired electric generation in northern California and is actively pursuing development of new gas-fired electric generation in southern California.
+On behalf of Calpine, I support the Joint Motion For Approval of the Settlement Agreement.
 I have also executed a Declaration in support of the Settlement of Retail Issues For Sempra Energy and the Comprehensive Gas OII Settlement Agreement.

 In Decision (D.) 99-07-015, the California Public Utilities Commission (“CPUC” or “Commission”) identified a number of promising options for continued restructuring of the California natural gas industry.
 These options were summarized in Appendix C of that decision.
-[Company] has been an active participant in this docket.
+Calpine has been an active participant in this docket and testified extensively in the evidentiary hearings which resulted in D. 99-07-015.
 The purpose of this Settlement Agreement to Implement Consistent Statewide Natural Gas Regulation (“Settlement Agreement”) is to address the most promising options and other issues presented in OII 99-07-003.
 Specifically, the goal of this Settlement Agreement is to resolve SoCalGas issues that would otherwise be litigated in OII 99-07-003.

-This Settlement Agreement makes the following changes, some or all of which my client may utilize:
+This Settlement Agreement makes the following changes, some or all of which Calpine may utilize:

 Cost and Rate Separation for Balancing Services